 How will staff at OSA get to know me, before I join the Academy?

 OSA staff, such as the Head of Year 7 and/or the OSA Director of Inclusion will meet with your Year 6 teacher during the ‘Transition’ period.
 We also provide a Parent Information booklet for Parents to complete and return information to the Academy.
 You will also be invited to a meeting with a member of OSA staff, which will take place at your Primary school, to allow you to seek answers to any additional questions you may have.
 We will also ask you to complete a ‘Getting to Know You’ booklet, before you join OSA.

 Which members of staff are available to help me and will I get to meet them before I join?

-You will receive a ‘Profile’ sheet, introducing your Tutor (who you will see every morning, for registration and ‘tutor time’) and your House Manager (who will be involved in looking after your non-academic needs at the Academy) during the Transition process next summer, and will meet them, and your Head of Year, Miss Webster, on the first of your ‘Transition’ days (7th July 2021*)
+You will receive a ‘Profile’ sheet, introducing your Tutor (who you will see every morning, for registration and ‘tutor time’) and your Pastoral Manager (who will be involved in looking after your non-academic needs at the Academy) during the Transition process next summer, and will meet them, and your Head of Year, Miss Webster, on the first of your ‘Transition’ days (7th July 2021*)

 What happens if I get lost?

 Don’t worry about getting lost – it happens to everyone when they first start!
 We will make sure that all students have a map to guide them and that they are given a tour of the Academy when they join us and older students will help younger students if they are not sure where they need to go.
 There are also lots of staff in corridors who are always more than happy to help give directions and advice.